Guardian Project: Getting to Know their Work Creating Easy-to-Use, Secure and Open Source Apps for Mobile Devices

 Photo of Fabiola Maurice, Guardian Project’s Community Manager

-Fabiola Maurice, Guardian Project’s Community Manager
+Fabiola Maurice, Guardian Project’s community manager

 Guardian Project creates easy-to-use secure mobile tech apps, open-source software libraries, and other tools and services that are widely used by average citizens looking to secure their rights to activists, journalists, and humanitarian organizations from around the world aiming to safeguard their work.
 Notably, this also includes indigenous communities in Latin America.
 Popular tools include, among others, Orbot, Butter Box, Clean Insights, with Orbot having over 10 million downloads on Android.

 However, their popularity is not by chance.
 Guardian was started as a result of personal experiences that impacted the founders, which led to the development of tools made with both heart and top tier technical skills.
-We talked with Fabiola Maurice, Guardian Project’s Community Manager, to learn more about their celebrated, user-focused approach to development, which has also translated to a strong and vibrant Guardian community that spans demographics and languages.
+We talked with Fabiola Maurice, Guardian Project’s community manager, to learn more about their celebrated, user-focused approach to development, which has also translated to a strong and vibrant Guardian community that spans demographics and languages.

 How Guardian Project Started